cyhsuTN/scPS/scPS_paired.md

 #### Select 2000 candidate genes for each cell type (NK and B cells)

 Take 1 ~ 2 minutes.
-2000 candidate genes are selected according to the
-smallest unadjusted p-values.
+For each cell type, 2000 genes with large observed fold-changes are selected as candidate genes of interest and the top 1% genes with the smallest unadjusted p-values among the candidate genes are considered as DEGs.

 ``` r
 Genes.tested <- geneCandidate(geneObject)